Documentation

 BaseCommand Documentation

-Install guide, agent reference, integration details, and the Renewal Operations Standard.
-Most setup work happens inside the BaseCommand Suite at agent.basecommand.ai — this page links you to the right place for each task.
+Getting-started guide, agent reference, connector details, and the Renewal Operations Standard.
+Most setup work happens inside the BaseCommand Suite at agent.basecommand.ai.
+This page links you to the right place for each task.

 Quickstart

 Five steps, about 5 minutes end to end.
-Most of the work is one-time setup; daily use lives inside HubSpot and the Suite.
+Most of the work is one-time setup; daily use lives inside the BaseCommand Suite.

 Map your existing fields (optional)

-If your portal already has renewal-tracking properties, the setup wizard at agent.basecommand.ai/setup-preview lets you map them so we write to your fields instead of ours.
+If your CRM already has renewal-tracking properties, the setup wizard at agent.basecommand.ai lets you map them so BaseCommand reads your fields instead of computing from scratch.

 Reference